Let the celebrations begin with these easy holiday party recipes that will please the crowds without too much effort or stress.

 These pastry puffs look like they took forever to make, but are actually incredibly simple!
 They also freeze well, so you can make them way ahead of time and then just warm them back up in the oven before serving.

 Move over spinach-artichoke dip, there’s a new game in town.
-This warm, spice-infused, delicious dip is so easy to prepare but so packed with flavor thanks to the classic Indian spices.
+This warm, spice-infused, delicious dip is easy to prepare but super packed with flavor, thanks to the classic Indian spices.
 Serve it with bread and/or crackers or assorted veggie sticks.

 Ready in just 15 minutes, this may be the simplest recipe in the roundup.
-Serve it as a centerpiece among an array of vegetables and watch as they disappear!
+Serve it as a centerpiece among an array of vegetables and watch it all disappears!